fontforge/fontforge/CONTRIBUTING.md

 Merging into the master branch requires review and approval of the pull request by an active core contributor to the project.
-The reviewer must fully comprehend the code being modified, and any changes must be strictly positive unless discussed in advance on the mailing list.
+The reviewer must fully comprehend the code being modified, and any changes must be strictly non-regressive and non-breaking unless discussed in advance on the mailing list.
 FontForge is an extremely complex piece of software, and keeping it in top form requires this level of care.
 Please understand that large pull requests may take a long time to be approved or may be declined, even if well written, due to limited code review resources.

 ### How To Contribute, Step by Step